 A selection of Sicilian scenes and subjects that caught my attention, but unlikely to be used in the following posts.
-And again, if you want to skip the text, but quickly check the pictures, click on this first photo and scroll through.
+Again, if you want to skip the text, but quickly check the pictures, click on this first photo and scroll through.

 Sampling the wares in a Palermo market.